killeent/mesosphere_challenge/README.md

 at low request rates to improve efficiency (as measured by people serviced / total floors moved).
 However, as with the above concern, this would greatly increase the complexity of our system.

+3. Elevators are always moving if there is someone waiting for a request.
+This is terribly inefficient, and definitely should be improved upon, but was done so for efficiency reasons.
+I thought about implementing some sort of global request queue to dispatch elevators to, but in order to implement this within a reasonable amount of time, I decided that the added complexity was too great.

 ### Class Design